OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/develop/query/concept.md

 When encountering OneToMany or ManyToMany fields in query conditions, OpenMeta first queries data based on the filtering conditions of the Many-side model.
 The query results are then aggregated into the main model's query conditions before executing the final query on the main model's data, which means at least two SQL queries are performed.

 The query conditions for OneToMany and ManyToMany fields differ slightly from the logical processing of other field types.
 When the filtering condition operator is affirmative (i.e., not containing NOT-type operators), if any data in the associated model matches, it indicates that the associated main model data is matched.
-For negative subQueries (operators like `NOT EQUAL, NOT HAS, NOT IN`), the associated main model data is returned only if none of the associated model's data matches.
+For negative subQueries (operators like `NOT EQUAL, NOT CONTAINS, NOT IN`), the associated main model data is returned only if none of the associated model's data matches.

 ## 4. Filters Semantic Query
 ### 4.1 Introduction to Filters Semantic Query